-Older, slower and with paranoia creeping in, Holmes fears he could be an easy target for his enemies, but when Mary, the wife of his loyal friend and colleague, Dr John Watson tracks him down to tell him she has seen her long-dead son through the window of 221B Baker Street, apparently alive and well the super-sleuth is determined to solve the mystery while confronting his own demons at the same time.
+Older, slower and with paranoia creeping in, Holmes fears he could be an easy target for his enemies.
+When Mary, the wife of Holmes’ loyal friend and colleague, Dr John Watson tracks him down to inform him she has seen her long-dead son through the window of 221B Baker Street, apparently alive and well, the super-sleuth is determined to solve the mystery as well as confront his own demons.

 The Final Curtain is an interesting and necessary story to portray for the stage.
-Holmes can frequently be seen to be portrayed as clever, witty, sharp and occasionally one dimensional.
-Here we find him very real, struggling with a threat greater than the t late Professor Moriarty, time itself.
+Holmes is frequently portrayed as clever, witty, sharp and occasionally one dimensional.
+Here we find him very real, struggling with a threat greater than the late Professor Moriarty – time itself!

 Lending support is Timothy Kightley as Holmes’ bumbling colleague Dr John Watson.
 “You’re one fixed point in a changing age” observes Holmes as he surveys Watson’s interest in recording equipment in the Baker Street premises.
 Indeed, it’s the incoming age of early sound recording and radio that gives The Final Curtain its back bone as Watson also narrates the story as part of an early radio broadcast to the audience.
 Kightley’s portrayal of Watson is lovable whilst remaining an identifiable and sympathetic life link that pulls the audience in to the ongoing action.